solliancenet/dp-203-v2/labs/07/README.md

-# Module 7 - Ingesting and Loading Data into the Data Warehouse
+# Module 7 - Ingest and load data into the Data Warehouse

 This module teaches students how to ingest data into the data warehouse through T-SQL scripts and Synapse Analytics integration pipelines.
 The student will learn how to load data into Synapse dedicated SQL pools with PolyBase and COPY using T-SQL.
 The student will also learn how to use workload management along with a Copy activity in a Azure Synapse pipeline for petabyte-scale data ingestion.